purvithakor/aws-machine-learning-1/aws-machine-learning-1-master/Jupyter Notebook Server Mac/README.md

 ---

-1. **Complete Steps 1-3 from above**
+1. Complete Steps 1-3 from above

 ---

-2. Open a terminal (if it isn't already open) navigate to the location of your private key (to navigate the linux file structure, remember the terminal commands from the link in step 5 above)
+2. Open a terminal (if it isn't already open) navigate to the location of your private key (to navigate the linux file structure, remember the terminal commands from the link in step 5 above).
 Then run the following command

+ `
- `ssh -i mykeypair.pem -L 8157:127.0.0.1:8888 ubuntu@ec2-###-##-##-###.compute-1.amazonaws.com`
+ ssh -i mykeypair.pem -L 8157:127.0.0.1:8888 ubuntu@ec2-###-##-##-###.compute-1.amazonaws.com
+ `

-Replace `mykeypair.pem` with your key name
+ - Replace `mykeypair.pem` with your key name

-Replace `ec2-###-##-##-###.compute-1.amazonaws.com` with your public DNS
+ - Replace `ec2-###-##-##-###.compute-1.amazonaws.com` with your public DNS

 ![](https://github.com/yuxiaohuang/aws-machine-learning-1/blob/master/aws-machine-learning-1-master/Jupyter%20Notebook%20Server%20Mac/screenshots/16.png?raw=true)

-In case you forgot either your key name, or your DNS, they can be found from selecting your instance from the list of running EC2 instances (AWS page) and clicking "Connect"
+ - In case you forgot either your key name, or your DNS, they can be found from selecting your instance from the list of running EC2 instances (AWS page) and clicking "Connect"

 ![](https://github.com/yuxiaohuang/aws-machine-learning-1/blob/master/aws-machine-learning-1-master/Jupyter%20Notebook%20Server%20Mac/screenshots/2.png?raw=true)